lanl-future-campaign/c2-sdc22/README.md

 # Step 2: Create the ZPOOL

 To create a zpool, we first load the zfs kernel module.
 We then configure zfs to enable large zfs record sizes that are beyond the limit set by zfs by default (we need 4MB records while the default maximum is just 1MB).
-After that, we can then create our zpool on top of the 5 Kinetic drives that we have.
+After that, we will be able to create our zpool using the 5 Kinetic drives that we have.

 In this guide, we will name our zpool `mypool`.
-We will use `-f` to force pool creation even if there was a pool previously created on the 5 drives.
-We will then use `-O recordsize=4M` to apply the right record size for our pool.
+We will use `-f` to force pool creation even if there was a pool previously created on the drives and `-O recordsize=4M` to apply the right record size for our pool.

 ```bash
 sudo modprobe zfs